MultihogAurelius/SillyTavern-RPGStateTracker/README.md

 ## Suggested Companions

-This framework is highly optimized for complex play.
-For the complete experience, I recommend:

 - 🧠 **[Summaryception](https://github.com/Lodactio/Extension-Summaryception):** A brilliant summarizer/context compression extension.
 Also handy for crunching all the combat mechanics of the context into summarized history.

 ## Installation